CMMI quick self-assessment

 The aim of this self-test is to get a quick assessment of the capability maturity of your project team / organisation (whichever you are answering for).

 Capability maturity is a measure for your (or your vendor’s!) likelihood / ability to deliver as promised, on-time, to cost.
 Increased maturity means significantly reduced risks, time and cost of software development (see CMMI explained)

-This is not an official CMMI assessment, and by using this page you acknowledge that.
-A proper CMMI assessment involves checking the compliance of the development process and application thereof (by staff) versus the CMMI key process areas, goals, and practices defined for each level.
+This is not an official CMMI appraisal in anyway, and by using this page you acknowledge that.
+A proper CMMI appraisal involves checking the compliance of the development process and application thereof (by staff) versus the CMMI key process areas, goals, and practices defined for each level.
 The full (up-to level 5) CMMI practices list is roughly 500 entries long, and needs to be checked for a number of projects and with a range of staff.
-Hence it takes considerable effort to do a formal assessment.
+Hence it takes considerable effort to do a formal appraisal.

 If you are already at level 3, see if you are truly at that level or whether someone was clever at passing the auditors (is the goal certification or time/cost benefit?!).
-If you are operating at level 4 or 5 have fun and consider the underlying logic of the questions …
+The questions for level 4 and 5 are there for a faint sense of completeness but should realy be ignored.

 (30 seconds gone, now get going ☺)